-- (ii) a penalty or other sanction imposed by a regulatory body relating to a contravention of securities legislation; - (iii) an order restricting trading in securities, not including an order that was in effect for less than 30 consecutive days, - (c) if any of the following have occurred during the 10 years preceding the date of the offering memorandum with respect to the person, or an issuer of which the person was a director, executive officer or control person at the time, state that it has occurred: - (i) a declaration of bankruptcy; - (ii) a voluntary assignment in bankruptcy; - (iii) a proposal under bankruptcy or insolvency legislation; - (iv) a proceeding, arrangement or compromise with creditors or appointment of a receiver, receiver manager or trustee to hold assets, - (d) disclose and describe the details of the offence, if the person has ever pled guilty to or been found guilty of any of the following: - (i) a summary conviction or indictable offence under the Criminal Code (Canada); - (ii) a quasi-criminal offence in any jurisdiction of Canada or a foreign jurisdiction; - (iii) a misdemeanour or felony under the criminal legislation of the United States of America, or any state or territory of the United States of America; - (iv) an offence under the criminal legislation of any other foreign jurisdiction, and - (e) disclose any exemption relied on by the person from the requirement to be registered under the securities legislation of a jurisdiction of Canada. - (3) For any person identified in subsection (1) that is not an employee of the issuer, disclose any remuneration paid to the person, and how the remuneration is calculated.
+- (i) a penalty or other sanction imposed by a court relating to a contravention of securities legislation; - (ii) a penalty or other sanction imposed by a regulatory body relating to a contravention of securities legislation; - (iii) an order restricting trading in securities, not including an order that was in effect for less than 30 consecutive days, - (c) if any of the following have occurred during the 10 years preceding the date of the offering memorandum with respect to the person, or an issuer of which the person was a director, executive officer or control person at the time, state that it has occurred: - (i) a declaration of bankruptcy; - (ii) a voluntary assignment in bankruptcy; - (iii) a proposal under bankruptcy or insolvency legislation; - (iv) a proceeding, arrangement or compromise with creditors or appointment of a receiver, receiver manager or trustee to hold assets, - (d) disclose and describe the details of the offence, if the person has ever pled guilty to or been found guilty of any of the following: - (i) a summary conviction or indictable offence under the Criminal Code (Canada); - (ii) a quasi-criminal offence in any jurisdiction of Canada or a foreign jurisdiction; - (iii) a misdemeanour or felony under the criminal legislation of the United States of America, or any state or territory of the United States of America: - (iv) an offence under the criminal legislation of any other foreign jurisdiction, and - (e) disclose any exemption relied on by the person from the requirement to be registered under the securities legislation of a jurisdiction of Canada. - (3) For any person identified in subsection (1) that is not an employee of the issuer, disclose any remuneration paid to the person, and how the remuneration is calculated.